 I want to demystify the whole thing, by converting the breast shape into a functional form.
 As vessels for everyday use or decorative pieces, I hope that they will spark conversations – even with children – about the human body, in a natural and spontaneous way.

 Note: Love these witty, provocative breast-shaped ceramic pieces?
-Delia Prvački’s limited edition 11-piece Dulcinea set, in a choice of 5 colours, will be available in Plural’s online shop, launching later this year.
-We will also be carrying a limited number of the artist’s decorative porcelain plates (each piece is unique and one-of-kind).
+Delia Prvački’s limited edition 11-piece Dulcinea set, in a choice of 5 colours, are available from Plural’s online shop, Shop Plural.
+Also available are a limited number of the artist’s decorative porcelain plates (each piece is unique and one-of-kind).
+Visit Shop Plural now!